 B1: Intermediate French reading exercises

-Regular reading of newspapers and magazines will help you develop familiarity with the issues of the day (as well as augment your vocabulary and improve your grammar).
+Regular reading of newspapers and magazines will help you develop familiarity with the issues of the day (as well as increase your vocabulary and improve your grammar).

 45 minutes / 25 points